yourlabs/yourlabs.compose/README.md

 You need to change:

+- .gitlab-ci.yml: there are a few `# UNCOMMENT ABOVE AND REMOVE BELOW` comments, do as it says, so that you use yourlabs/ansible
 - ci.yourlabs.io with your server in .gitlab-ci.yml
 - Gitlab CI variable to set: `$CI_SSH_KEY`, it should contain an ed25510 private key, you can create one with: `ssh-keygen -t ed25519 -a 100`